GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Introduction

-The previous challenge used a naive method for searching through embbeddings.
+The previous challenge used a naive method for searching through embeddings.
 As mentioned in that challenge the approach of scanning every row for every query is not very scalable.
 The better alternative is to index the embeddings intelligently to be able to do approximate nearest neighbor lookups.
 This process typically involves 3 steps

 1. Creating the embeddings; we've already done that through BigQuery.
-2. Importing the embbeddings and creating an index for efficient lookup.
+2. Importing the embeddings and creating an index for efficient lookup.
 3. Deploying that index to an endpoint to serve requests.

 This challenge is all about implementing the 2nd & 3rd step of this process to build a scalable and fast semantic search system.

 ### Description

 Create a new Cloud Storage bucket and export the embeddings created in previous challenge into that bucket in JSON(L) format.
-Once the embbeddings have been exported, create a new Vector Search index.
+Once the embeddings have been exported, create a new Vector Search index.
 Choose **small** as the _Shard size_, and **5** as the _Approximate neighbours count_, find out the right number of _Dimensions_ to set it, and stick to the defaults for the rest of the parameters.

-Once the index is ready (should take ~5 minutes), create a new endpoint and deploy the index to that endpoint (stick to the defaults).
+Once the index is ready (should take less than a minute, refresh the page if _Status_ is not _Ready_ yet), create a new endpoint and deploy the index to that endpoint (use a machine type with 2 vCPUs and stick to the defaults for the rest).
 The last step will take ~10 minutes.

 Now run the same query as the previous challenge, _Which paper is about characteristics of living organisms in alien worlds?_ through the REST API.
 You should get the `uri` of the corresponding paper.